 2.3 Summarizing and Shaping Data

-To demonstrate data analysis and manipulation in R, we can utilize the describe function from the psych package and the pivot_longer function from the tidyverse to work with the sleep dataset from the datasets package.
+To demonstrate data analysis and manipulation in R, we can utilize the describe function from the psych package and the melt function from the reshape2 to work with the sleep dataset from the datasets package.
 The sleep dataset contains data on the effect of two drugs on 10 patients’ sleep improvements.

 First, we’ll summarize the sleep dataset using the describe function, which provides a detailed statistical summary including measures like mean, standard deviation, and range.